Turlock, California: College

 Turlock is the home of California State University, Stanislaus, a liberal arts university, and part of the 23-campus California State University system.
-As of 2013, CSU Stanislaus reported a student population of 7,754 undergraduate students.
-The number rises to 8,917 when considering all students, including graduate students.
+As of 2023, CSU Stanislaus reported a student population of 10,577 students, 9,244 of whom were undergraduate students.

 Secondary

 Turlock is home to two public high schools, Turlock High School and John H. Pitman High School, as well as a continuation high school, Roselawn High School, both being part of the Turlock Unified School District.
 Turlock High School, the first in the city, opened in 1907, and Pitman opened in a major growth zone of northern Turlock in 2002.

 Turlock Christian High School is a private high school within the city.
 Classes are held at Monte Vista Chapel, a church in Turlock.
 Turlock has two junior high schools, two middle schools and nine elementary schools, one of which got California Distinguished School Award in 2012 and won $10,000 in a competition held by Scotties.
 The money gained from the competition helped the Turlock Unified School District recently purchase Chromebooks for school use.